Nazlizamanian/nazlizamanian/README.md

 **Nazlizamanian/nazlizamanian**
 # Hi 👋, I'm Nazli Zamanian

-### A computer Engineering Student from Stockholm, Sweden!
+### A Computer Engineering from Stockholm, Sweden!
 # 💫 About Me:
 I am currently in my final year of studies, set to graduate this summer.
 I am currently searching for a position along with other professional opportunities in both front-end and back-end development If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com